Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Ambiguity ( ) Experiments

 We find that on highly skewed distributions, the tail of the distribution suffers immensely due to undertraining.
 This phenomenon cannot be rectified by \cite{singh2023transient}'s method of promoting asymptotic ICL.
 However, we find that both active forgetting and temporary forgetting correct this behavior to boost performance on tail tokens in skewed distributions from near-zero to near-perfect levels.

-\subsection{Ambiguity ($\varepsilon$) Experiments}
+\section{Ambiguity ($\varepsilon$) Experiments}

-In all of our ambiguity experiments, structural ICL is transient (even whe 50\% of tokens are ambiguous).
-The ambiguity parameter significantly alters the models overall strategy.
-With a low ambiguity parameter, the model prefers memorization (IWL strategy) of umambiguous tokens and with a high ambiguity parameter, the model prefers an ICL strategy.
+In all of our ambiguity experiments, structural ICL is transient (even when 50\% of tokens are ambiguous).
+The ambiguity parameter significantly alters the model's overall strategy.
+With a low ambiguity parameter, the model prefers memorization (IWL strategy) of unambiguous tokens and with a high ambiguity parameter, the model prefers an ICL strategy.
 Across all ambiguity parameters, there is a difference in tail and head behavior.

-\subsection{Vocabulary Size ($v$) Experiments}
+\section{Vocabulary Size ($v$) Experiments}